 Elaine began her Federal service as a marine biologist specializing in the impact of marine oil spills and collected a law degree from Georgetown University along the way to becoming an environmental lawyer for the U.S. Nuclear Regulatory Commission and the Federal Emergency Management Agency (FEMA).

 Now retired on Camano Island, she joined the SWS Class of 2015 and still enjoys teaching undergraduate Oceanography and Environmental Science and introducing children and adult learners to the wonders of the sea around us.
-Elaine is a Broker, REALTOR® with ReMax Associate Brokers helping friends buy, sell and invest in real estate when she is not volunteering, kayaking, crabbing or camping.
+Elaine is a broker and realtor with Skyline Properties Inc, helping friends buy, sell and invest in real estate when she is not volunteering, kayaking, crabbing or camping.

-Classs Description: Elaine Chan leads you through basic marine biology.
+Classs Description: Elaine Chan, Class of 2015, leads you through basic marine biology.
 She introduces you to marine zonation and the physical/chemical and biological factors that work together to produce the distribution of marine animals and plants in the intertidal zone.
 She talks about common groups of animals and plants within the intertidal zone, how they are classified and named, and utilizes the laminated EZ-ID marine identification guides (plant and animal).

 - Marine Species Identification Guide by Mary Jo Adams, Class of 1999, updated in 2021 – be sure to scroll down within each of the five categories: animals, seaweeds, shore plants, sea grasses, and beach mysteries (find scroll bar within chart)